 - genetic predisposition

-Guttate psoriasis is not contagious, but a contagious infection, such as strep throat, is often responsible for flares of guttate psoriasis.
+Guttate psoriasis is not contagious.
+However, a contagious infection, such as strep throat from the Streptococcus bacteria, is often responsible for flares of guttate psoriasis.
 Symptoms typically show 2–3 weeks after infection.
 It is the only type of psoriasis that progresses due to an acute viral or bacterial infection.

 It is possible to have strep throat or another viral or bacterial infection without showing symptoms.
 For this reason, guttate psoriasis might seem to have a sudden, unexplained onset.